Sikhs: Shrines

-There is an old Sikh shrine called 'Prachin Guru Nanak Math', which lies at a small hill, just next to Bishnumati bridge at Balaju.
+There is an old Sikh shrine called 'Prachin Guru Nanak Math' that lies at a small hill just next to Bishnumati bridge at Balaju.
 Guru Nanak is said to have visited Nepal during his third Udasi while returning from Mount Kailash in Tibet.
 Nanak is said to have stayed at Balaju and Thapathali in Kathmandu.
 The Nanak Math shrine at Balaju is managed by the Guru-Ji and the Udasin Akardha, a sect developed by Guru Nanak's son, Sri Chandra.